feathersjs/docs/guides/basics/frontend.md

 As we have seen in the [basics guide](../basics/readme.md), Feathers works great in the browser and comes with [client services](../basics/clients.md) that allow to easily connect to a Feathers server.

 In this chapter we will create a real-time chat frontend with signup and login using modern plain JavaScript.
-As with the [basics guide](../basics/readme.md), it will only work in the latest versions of Chrome, Firefox, Safari and Edge since we won't be using a transpiler like [Babel](http://babeljs.io/).
+As with the [basics guide](../basics/readme.md), it will only work in the latest versions of Chrome, Firefox, Safari and Edge since we won't be using a transpiler like Webpack or Babel which is also why there won't be a TypeScript option in this chapter.
 The final version can be found [here](https://github.com/feathersjs/feathers-chat/tree/master/public/vanilla).

 > __Note:__ We will not be using a frontend framework so we can focus on what Feathers is all about.
 Feathers is framework agnostic and can be used with any frontend framework like React, VueJS or Angular.
-For more information see the [frameworks section](../frameworks/readme.md).
+For more information see the [frameworks section](../frameworks.html).

 ## Set up the index page